5 Positive Thinking Techniques That Give You Automatic Positive Thoughts

 Have you ever notice how we all enjoy talking to positive people?

 Mindful people are popular too.
 When people talk about what is actually happening around them right now and in a good way, we generally enjoy talking to them.

 - Now instead of talking about your thoughts, only talk about what is actually happening around you.
 In other words, talk mindfully and positively.
 For instance, “I love how that leaf is gently blowing in the wind”.

 This positivity technique achieves many things.
 It makes us more mindful.
 It encourages us to focus on the positive.
 It makes us more aware of what’s happening in the now.
 And it also makes us better conversationalists.

-Try this technique with a friend.
+Try this positive thinking technique with a friend.
 It’s a real mood booster.